oroinc/platform/src/Oro/Bundle/EntityConfigBundle/README.md

 Debugging configuration data
 ----------------------------
-You can uses `oro:entity-config:debug` command to get a different kind of configuration data as well as add/remove/update configuration of entities.
+You can use `oro:entity-config:debug` command to get a different kind of configuration data as well as add/remove/update configuration of entities.
 To see all available options run this command with `--help` option.
 As an example the following command shows all configuration data for User entity:
 ```bash
 php app/console oro:entity-config:debug "Oro\Bundle\UserBundle\Entity\User"
 ```